 For example, to target users with the intent to learn, you could publish a series of blog posts on common symptoms of their problem and optimize them for relevant keywords.
 Then, offer a cheat sheet or other lead magnet to convert those searchers into leads.

-To attract users with the intent to learn, you could rank pages featuring video reviews of your product, an eBook or other lead magnet, case studies, webinars or other content that would help a person to evaluate your solution as the best option to solve their problem.
+To attract users with the intent to compare, you could rank pages featuring your latest digital marketing pieces, such as video reviews of your product, an eBook, case studies, webinars or other content that would help a person to evaluate your solution as the best option to solve their problem.

-And finally, you should optimize product pages, landing pages or sales pages for keywords that users with the intent to buy would type into the search box.
+And finally, you should optimize product pages, landing pages and sales pages for keywords that users with the intent to buy would type into the search box.

 Doing so would create a full alignment between a person’s intent, their search phrases and your content, delivering information a person at a very specific stage of the buying cycle would be seeking.